 Getting Help describes the procedure for requesting assistance from your Supervisor during a call.

-The procedure for terminating a Help request is also described.
+Canceling Help describes the procedure for terminating a Help request.

 Queue Threshold Alert / Queue Status describes alert indicators and means of accessing queue information for regarding the status of the ACD Group (Queue) into which you have logged.